Need help with the NCLEX-PN Exam?

 What should I bring?

-The only thing you need to bring with you on testing day is an acceptable form of picture ID.
+On testing day, you need to bring with you an acceptable form of picture ID and your Authorization to Test (ATT) email.
 Your ID must have a recent photograph and valid signature, must be government-issued, and can not be expired.
-The first and last names on your ID must also match the first and last names on your Authorization to Test (ATT) email.
+The first and last names on your ID must also match the first and last names on your ATT email.
+If the names do not match, you must provide a legal document proving the name change (divorce decree or marriage license, etc.).

 How is it scored?